Via Francigena – WEEK 2

-The second week of the italian stretch of Via Francigena starts in Pont St Martin, which you can easily reach by train in 2h30 from Milano.
-This is the itinerary that leads from the Alps to the Pò river plain with a great variety of Landscapes: the Alps behind Ivrea, the hills around Vercelli and the wide plain down belowt.
+The second week of the Italian stretch of Via Francigena starts in Pont St Martin, which you can easily reach by train or by bus in 2h30 from Milano.
+This is the road that leads from the Alps to the Pò river plain with a great variety of Landscapes: the Alps behind Ivrea, the hills around Vercelli and the wide plain down below.
 Towns rich in history, alternate with natural pearls like the Viverone lake.
 Ancient medieval towers, churches and renaissance buildings take you back in times.
 Don’t forget, the Sanctuary of Madonna della Bozzola, an important pilgrims destination.
 You wil find at the first hotel all the material you need for your trip: hotel vouchers, the detailed description of the walking and the GPS maps.

 Activity Level Moderate